 Easy Pumpernickel Bread Recipe

-Every culture enjoys bread as a staple in their diet and there are hundreds of variations around the world.
-Pumpernickel bread is a classic German bread known for its dark color and rich flavor with a hint of sweetness.
-It's denser than most breads and is perfect for those that love a rustic and hearty loaf.
-Recipe developer Miriam Hahn brings us this recipe for easy pumpernickel bread and says, "Making your own pumpernickel bread may seem intimidating but it's really quite simple and you don't even need to get the stand mixer out.
+If you want to know how to make pumpernickel bread, recipe developer Miriam Hahn brings us this easy recipe and says, "Making your own pumpernickel bread may seem intimidating, but it's really quite simple — you don't even need to get the stand mixer out.
 My favorite ingredient in this recipe is the molasses.
 It's sweet but leans more towards a smoky, caramel taste.
-That combined with the cocoa powder makes this bread very versatile.
+That, combined with the cocoa powder, makes this bread very versatile.
 You can serve it for breakfast or dinner."
-It makes a great sandwich with deli meats and sauerkraut or a nice complement to your breakfast with butter and jam
+Pumpernickel bread makes a great sandwich with deli meats and sauerkraut or a nice complement to your breakfast with butter and jam.

 Gather the ingredients for easy pumpernickel bread

-Make the dough
+Make the pumpernickel bread dough

-Let the dough rest and rise
+Let the pumpernickel bread dough rest and rise

-Bake, cool and serve the bread
+Bake, cool, and serve the pumpernickel bread

 Uncover the bowl that the dough has been resting in and place the dough on a cutting board.
 Form it into an oval shape and transfer it onto a baking sheet.
 Pop it into the preheated oven and bake for 40 minutes.
 Remove it from the oven and let it cool for about 30 minutes before slicing.
-Your kitchen should be smelling amazing about now.
-The bread will last several days if kept in an air-tight container on the counter or the fridge.
+Your kitchen should be smelling amazing by now.
+The bread will last for several days if kept in an air-tight container on the counter or the fridge.
 Yummy sandwiches, here we come!

 Easy Pumpernickel Bread Recipe

-Add Pumpernickel bread to your baking repertoire with this classic recipe that flavors the bread with caraway seeds, molasses, and cocoa powder.
+Add pumpernickel bread to your baking repertoire with this classic recipe that flavors the bread with caraway seeds, molasses, and cocoa powder.

 Prep Time